hotosm/TM-Extractor/utils/Readme.md

   "4a20c25a-a173-4082-a9e7-d5d6e7244809": "FAILURE"
 }
 ```
-In this example, the "Waterways" dataset contains two resources ("waterway_1.geojson" and "waterway_2.kml") within the task "a221affc-0e50-4231-92b5-3d0f4438f170".
+In this example, the "Waterways" dataset contains two resources ("waterway_line_geojson" and "waterway_line_kml") within the task "a221affc-0e50-4231-92b5-3d0f4438f170".
 The total count of resources for this dataset is 2.

 **Metrics Breakdown:**